at-github/poocrene/README.md

 ## Launch the counter
-Notes: By default, the script will try to find a `logs` folder in the project, and display the fifth popular ids
+Note: By default, the script will try to find a `logs` folder in the project, and display the fifth popular ids
 ```Shell
 npm start
 ```

 You can specify the log's path by adding an optional parameter `path`
 ```Shell
 npm start -- path=your-path
 ```

 You can choose how many popular ids you want to see
 ```Shell
 npm start -- count=10
 ```

 ## Launch the tests
-`npm` was used to perform ES import module and for jest _TU_ framework.
+`npm` was used to use ES import module and for jest.
 Be sure `jest` is installed :
 ```Shell
 npm install